xprnio/thc-bot/README.md

-# The Honest Coders' Bot
+# Trade Maker by The Honest Coders